 With a tankful of propane, a gas grill can give you around 25 hours of grilling time before replacement.
 If you install a conversion kit in your grill, you can use both natural gas and propane for grilling purposes.

 If your grill is solely a natural-gas grill, you’ll need to install a built-in natural gas line between your house and grill, which means that you can’t move it around easily.
 However, the line means that your fuel supply will be uninterrupted while cooking.

 If the flavor is important to you and your barbecue parties are popular, the OG charcoal grill is a no-brainer.
 This grill imparts a lovely smoky flavor to the meat and is great for cooking large amounts of food in one shot, which makes it easier to feed more people at once.

 Charcoal grill styles are favored for outdoor cooking, though they heat up more slowly than electric or gas grills.
 However, the temperatures they can reach are much higher than anything a gas or electric grill could afford.
 The only way to control the heat in these grills is to create direct and indirect cooking zones by arranging the coals.

-Charcoal grills are also much harder to clean, but many folks find the flavor worth the effort.
+Charcoal grills are also much harder to clean, as are the inevitable charcoal stains on your carpet, but many folks find the flavor worth the effort.
 These grills are also the best option for cooking large, tough cuts of meat for long periods, breaking them down sufficiently to result in rich, delicious flavors.
 Charcoal grills are also quite cheap.

 Smoking may not be a good thing otherwise, but it’s a great thing when your grill’s doing it.
 Having the right types of smokers makes all the difference, too.